ATSOTECK/ATSOTECK.github.io/quark/ReadMe.txt

 setStartingWindowSize(number width, number height) Sets the size of the window at start.
 If either width or height are
     0 then they will be set to the default: width = 1024 and height = 600 and it will be maximized.
+    Note that currently the window will NOT resize if you change this and reload.
+You will have to restart.
+The reason this was disabled is it was causing issues with reloading the preferences.
+When this issue is fixed the window will be able to resize on reload.

 setStartMaximized(bool startMaximized) If true it will ignoret the starting size and maximize.
 If the window is restored down
     it will be set to the starting size.